abravebee/inkglass/back-end/journalapi/README.md

 ### /users

 `/create`
-	Adds a new user to the database and returns
+	Adds a new user to the database and returns the new user

 `/all`
 	Returns a list of all users.